evertech-alt/Personal-Portifolio/README.md

 What i learned
 1.how to design and style a portifolio
-2.How to push code to github and deploy on netlify
+2.How to push code to github and deploy on netlify by directly linking it to my github for changes when i add.
 3.I improved in HTML and CSS language
 4.I've gotten better at writing README for documentation